Zilliqa/ZIP/zips/zip-11.md

 More concretely, whenever, a delegator decides to withdraw her stake rewards, an equivalent number of gZILs will be minted and issued to the delegator.
-Since, the reward earned is proportional to the stake deposit and the staking duration, the number of gZILs earned by a delegator will capture the long-term belief of token holders.
+Since, the reward earned is proportional to the stake deposit and the staking duration, the number of gZILs earned will capture the long-term belief of a token holder.
 In other words, the longer a delegator stakes her tokens and the larger her stake is, the more gZILs she will earn.

 gZILs will later be used to govern a DAO-like structure that will invest in community projects.
-A Gitcoin-like DAO will be setup with funds from Zilliqa Research to fund ecosystem projects and initiatives.
+A [Gitcoin](https://gitcoin.co/)-like DAO will be setup with funds from Zilliqa Research to fund ecosystem projects and initiatives.
 The end goal is to move move all ecosystem funding currently done by Zilliqa Research (as a part of ZILHive) to the DAO making the community responsible for making decisions on